Creating environments in the Modernisation Platform

 Additional features

-In addition to the core networking provided, you can request bastion access, additional VPC endpoints and extended DNS zones.
+In addition to the core networking provided, you can request bastion access, additional VPC endpoints, extended DNS zones or an isolated network environment.

 See creating networking for more information on additional features.